-- SLEEP – Energy drinks can cause sleep issues in particular difficulty getting to sleep.
-Insomnia, which is what its called, cam be a very challenging problem to treat as a sleep therapist.
+- SLEEP – Energy drinks can cause sleep issues in particular difficulty getting to sleep and staying asleep.
+Insomnia, which is the name for it, can be a very challenging problem to treat as a sleep health professional.
 It often requires multiple visits to a psychologist, heavy sedative medication and strict routines around your sleep.
 SO who wants this risk?

 - THE HEART – Over consumption of caffeine and other stimulants found in energy drinks can cause heart palpitations, high blood pressure and undue stress on the body.
 They have even caused heart attacks in young people who are particularly sensitive to the stimulant effect.